Skip to content

 Is it safe to open .wasm files?

-WASM (.wasm) files are generally safe to open.
+Wasm (.wasm) files are generally safe to open.
 They are classified as low risk because they primarily contain data rather than executable code.
 However, always ensure files come from a trusted source.